Decorated marked surfaces II: Intersection numbers and dimensions of Homs: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Alastair King, Tom Bridgeland, Ivan Smith and Dong Yang for interesting discussions.
 The second author would like to thank Henning Krause and his research group for a pleasant atmosphere when he was a postdoc at the Faculty of Mathematics of Bielefeld University.
+We would like to thank the anonymous referee for many concrete suggestions for improving the paper.